| | |

 1. Visit the Netherlands in April or early May, when the tulips are blooming.

-2. Take one of the many tours available that include Keukenhof, the amazing garden that showcases tulip varieties (and other bulb plants).
+2. Take the shuttle to Keukenhof, the amazing garden that showcases tulip varieties (and other bulb plants).

 3. Read this post on Ask the Dutch Guy about where to see tulips in Amsterdam.